 The conventional wisdom is that the export trade is dominated by a single Cavendish cultivar.
 Not only was it not the case when the industry switched to Cavendish.
 The diversity of Cavendish cultivars has since increased.
-This is because growers have been selecting plants displaying advantageous mutations (domesticated bananas do not reproduce sexually, but they can still change through mutations).
+This is because growers have been selecting plants displaying advantageous mutations (edible bananas do not reproduce sexually, but they can still change through mutations).
 The diversity is essentially invisible to consumers — Cavendish cultivars tend to taste the same — but matters to growers.
 For example, plants that are tolerant to cold make a world of difference to farmers in the subtropics.

 Genetically speaking, however, there might as well be only one Cavendish cultivar.
 As an analysis of genebank accessions shows (see Diversity tree), the diversity of Cavendish cultivars is underpinned by an extremely low genetic diversity.
 But cultivar diversity in the absence of genetic diversity is not unique to Cavendish.
 The diversity tree shows that it is also a feature of Plantains and East African highland bananas (EAHBs).